1. How do I make an appointment for testing?

 Plan to arrive for testing on the date provided.

-Students applying to a Nursing or Health Care Aide Program, you are required to take an English Skills Assessment.
+Students applying to a Nursing, Health Care Aide Program or Library & Information Technology Program, you are required to take an English Skills Assessment.
 We recommend that you take this test prior to submitting your application.
-Please contact Evelyn Torwart at 204.632.2458 to schedule an appointment.
+Please contact Colin Beveridge at 204.632.2458 to schedule an appointment.

 2. What if I don’t live in Winnipeg?

 Applicants who live within 100 kilometers of Winnipeg are expected to take their assessment at Red River College in Winnipeg.
-If any special circumstances prevent you from making your appointment in Winnipeg, then please call Evelyn Torwart at 204.632.2458 for assistance.
+If any special circumstances prevent you from making your appointment in Winnipeg, then please call Colin Beveridge at 204.632.2458 for assistance.

 3. How much does the testing cost?